MauricioCafiero/CafChemTeach/using_ollama.md

 ## Models to use:
 The format of a given model us usually the name+version number:how many parameters.
 For example: llama3.2:1b is the llama model (from Meta), version 3.2, the 1 billion parameter version.
 - On a typical Windows or MAC laptop without a fancy GPU, you will likely want to use smaller models. usually 1-2b parameter models will use 1-2 GB of memory to run; a 3-4b model will use 4-5 GB to run, etc.
-- Suggested models:
+- Suggested models.
+The first three are small models that have good general knowledge, while the last two have have dodgy general knowledge but are very small if you have limited resources.
+The Phi models are from Microsoft, Gemma models from are Google, and smollm models are from HuggingFace.
   * **llama3.2:1b**
   * **phi4-mini**
-  * **phi3.5** <br>
+  * **phi3.5**
-these models have good general knowledge.
-The Phi models are from Microsoft
   * **gemma3:1b**
-  * **smollm** <br>
+  * **smollm**
-these are smaller models if you have limited resources.
-They have dodgy general knowledge.
-Gemma models from are Google, and smollm models are from HuggingFace.
 - See all available models at the [Ollama library](https://ollama.com/library)